thallia/BinaryWatch/atmegapinout.md

 - GND to GND
 - Vcc to 10kOhm resistor to RESET
 - Master Reclear to Vcc
+- Two 0.1uF capacitors connecting GND and Vcc on both sides (Vcc/GND and AVcc/GND)

 # External Clock

 - Two GNDed 22pF capacitors to 16MHz crystal to XTAL1 and XTAL2

+OR

+- Two GNDed 22pF caps to 32.768kHz crystal to XTAL1 and XTAL2